marktdevlin/hello-world-mtd/README.md

 # hello-world-mtd
-My repository for ideas, resources, and things to share with others
+#My repository for ideas, resources, and things to share with others
+#I am a technology student and enthusiastic coder!